 As one conversation became two and two became four, eight, sixteen… it was universally decided to have a reunion to say thank you.
 One thank you was read that summed up the night:

-All of us want to honor you and your forward thinking from way back in the early 1970s.
+All of us want to honor you and your forward-thinking from way back in the early 1970s.
 Who would realize the impact you would have on a bunch of adolescent boys when you created the BAA at Aptos?
 Funny, I cannot remember much from that time other than hanging out after school in the BAA.

 To this date, I have no idea why I was asked to be part of the BAA.
 I had little, if any, athletic skills.
 I was that chubby kid who was always picked last for the team.
 I couldn’t run or even do a pull-up.
-Perhaps I was chosen to serve as the mascot or as charity case.
+Perhaps I was chosen to serve as the mascot or as a charity case.
 But I was picked and I became part of the “team.”
 And a member of the team I became.
 Perhaps I was asked to join for another reason?

 Perhaps I was asked to be part of the BAA because, although I couldn’t do, I always tried.
-To date this is what I believe to be true.
+To date, this is what I believe to be true.
 And if this is so, you taught me a very valuable life lesson.
 You can do or do not; regardless, you always have to try.
 Without trying you will never achieve your goals.
 Little did I know that then?
 Armed with that lesson I was able to succeed in life.

 If you did not create the BAA, I would not have even tried participating in sports.
 But I did, and what did I learn?
 I realized that I was accepted for who I was and not my skill level.
-Perhaps you taught me an even a bigger life lesson there?
-The lesson to accept all others, regardless…
+Perhaps you taught me an even bigger life lesson there?
+The lesson to accept all others, regardless.

 I do not remember the fatherly advice; I just remember hanging with the other kids playing sports after school.
 But the impact of the BAA on me was carried for my whole life.
 Carried through high school where I tried playing football.
 Carried through college where I earned my various degrees.
 Carried into my professional career and lastly carried as I raised my own kids, where I shared these same life lessons with them.
 Perhaps the fatherly advice was not your words but your actions.
 However, they were delivered – we all heard them loud and clear.